Enchoseon/2based2wait/README.md

 - Added auto armor and auto totem
 - Removed anti drown (interferes with pathfinder)
 - Added whisper commands to mineflayer bot (Only works with whitelisted player)
-- Other stuff I forget

 I want to incorporate all features currently present and maybe merge this fork with the main project.
 All help is appreciated.

 # Features

-- Extremely low RAM and CPU usage
 - Robust auto-reconnection
   - Battle-tested to be online 24/7/365
 - High configurability